Shyam00791/SR-FLIPFLOP-USING-CASE/README.md

 ![image](https://github.com/user-attachments/assets/e980902e-9679-4384-afa9-3d32b1b81ecb)

+/*

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Program for flipflops and verify its truth table in quartus using Verilog programming.

+Developed by:Shyam.V

+RegisterNumber:24002411

 */

 **RTL LOGIC FOR FLIPFLOPS**